joost-de-vries/akka-sample-cluster-docker-compose-scala/README.md

 To run the cluster, run `docker-compose up`.
 This will create 3 nodes, a seed and two regular members, called `seed`, `c1`, and `c2` respectively.

-While running, try opening a new terminal and (from the same directory) try things like `docker-compose stop seed` and watch the cluster nodes respond.
+While running, try opening a new terminal and (from the same directory) try things like `docker-compose stop seed` or `docker network disconnect akka-sample-cluster-docker-compose-scala_default akka-sample-cluster-docker-compose-scala_seed_1` and watch the cluster nodes respond.